Print

 Julian Spriggs M.A.

-Introduction to 1 John Introduction to 2 and 3 John
+Introduction to 1 John Introduction to John's Gospel

 These two letters are the shortest in the New Testament.
 Each of them contains under 300 words in Greek, and would fit on a single sheet of papyrus.